runerasmussen/google-photos-upload/README.md

 # Introduction
 Unofficial Google Photos Uploader coded in .NET Core.
-Inspired by https://github.com/simonedegiacomi/gphotosuploader
+Inspired by https://github.com/simonedegiacomi/gphotosuploader As of July 2018 the tool is under development and will be released as soon as it's reached an acceptable beta stage....

+# Installation
+TODO: Provide a pre-compiled version that is ready to be installed.
+* MAC/Linux version: Not ready
+* Windows version: Not ready

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: